openmc-dev/openmc/docs/source/usersguide/input.rst

      *Default*: "all"

   :derivative:
-    Tally the first-order derivative of the quantity of interest with respect to some material perturbation.
+    The id of a ``derivative`` element.
+This derivative will be applied to all scores in the tally.
 Differential tallies are currently only implemented for collision and analog estimators.

-    The ``derivative`` element has the following attributes/sub-elements:

-      :variable:
-        The independent variable of the derivative.
-Accepted options are "density" and "nuclide_density".
-A "density" derivative will give the derivative with respect to the density of the material in [g / cm^3].
-A "nuclide_density" derivative will give the derivative with respect to the density of a particular nuclide in units of [atom / b / cm].

-      :material:
-        The perturbed material.
-(Necessary for both "density" and "nuclide_density")

-      :nuclide:
-        The perturbed nuclide.
-(Necessary only for "nuclide_density")
+     *Default*: None

 ``<mesh>`` Element
 ------------------